Schick Hotels & Restaurants

 Particularly in combination with hearty and heavy dishes such as the original version of Goulash, the Schick restaurants likes to serve a good glass of beer.

-Our beers are all produced by the Ottakringer Brewery - like Schick Hotels, the brewery is a Viennese family business known for its standards of quality.
+Our beers are produced by the Ottakringer Brewery - like Schick Hotels, the brewery is a Viennese family business known for its standards of quality.
 The various varieties of beers at the Schick restaurants are served either as a “Pfiff” (0.2 l), a “Seidel” (0.3 l) or a “Halbe” (0.5 l), and are of course freshly tapped - just as they should be - and served in a glass.

 The history of beer and how beer made it to Austria